The capture and death of dictator Mummar Qaddafi by Libyan rebels brings an end to the brutal 42-year regime of a true

 before Libya descended into chaos

 following Qaddafi’s death.

 I had quit my job as a news writer for Associated Press in New York to embark on the ‘grand tour’ that I didn’t do straight out of college.

-There were four of us, in a beat up Volkswagen micro-bus, driving east across North Africa from Morocco, towards our goal of Egypt and the Pyramids, Valley of the Kings and Abu Simbel, and – eventually – the wildlife in South Africa.
+My future husband and I were in a beat up Volkswagen micro-bus, driving east across North Africa from Morocco, towards our goal of Egypt and the Pyramids, Valley of the Kings and Abu Simbel, and – eventually – the wildlife in South Africa.

 We started in Germany, where I met for the first time my relatives who had survived the Holocaust, and where we bought the car, which rode the ferry with us from Gibraltar to Ceuta, in what was then Spanish Morocco.

 In North Africa in the 1960s, we were the first Americans anybody had met, especially in small villages where we stopped for food or gas, and welcomed with smiles and the words “Kennedy”, or “Marlboro”, the only American words they knew.
 It was instant celebrity.

 Often, we camped out on beautiful, desolate beaches.